christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow.md

 ## Acknowledgements

-This project was done as part of the [UPIR](https://www.polymtl.ca/aide-financiere/bourses/bourses-upir-unite-de-participation-et-dinitiation-la-recherche) program for undergraduate research at Polytechnique Montréal.
-I was supervised by Michel Dagenais; I thank him for his great input!
+This project was done as part of the [UPIR](https://www.polymtl.ca/aide-financiere/bourses/bourses-upir-unite-de-participation-et-dinitiation-la-recherche) program for undergraduate research at Polytechnique Montréal, and was supervised by Michel Dagenais.
+I thank him for his great input!

 I would also like to thank Matthew Khouzam, Geneviève Bastien, and Ingo Lütkebohle.